PaulBraetz/IdeaBox/README.md

 - benchmark SG for having all functions in code and conditionally include the most performant one
 - generalize BlockTerminators from template lexer
 - modix log VC join/leave to vc chat; delete after x hours
-- modix log VC statuc change to vc chat; delete after x hours
+- modix log VC status change to vc chat; delete after x hours
 - write an analyzer to detect erroneous/unnecessary calls to ToList()